-- 13.1 Review the location of the Strategic Urban Growth Areas (SUGA) identified in Ballina LEP 2012.
-(Short Term) - 13.2 Develop a SUGA deletion strategy for consideration with the next scheduled review of Ballina LEP 2012 based on the lands assessed capacity to meet environmentally sustainable growth principles and the Land Release Criteria contained in the North Coast Settlement Planning Guidelines 2019 .
-(Short Term) - 13.3 Reduce the risk from natural hazards, including the projected effects of climate change, by identifying,
+- 14.1 Through the Local Growth Management

+Strategy review process, review the location

+of the Strategic Urban Growth Areas (SUGA)

+based on the land's assessed capacity to

+meet environmentally sustainable growth

+principles and in accordance with the North

+Coast Settlement Planning Guidelines 2019.

+Amend Ballina LEP 2012 accordingly.
+(Short

+Term)

-- avoiding and managing vulnerable areas and hazards.
-(Ongoing) - 13.4 Incorporate new knowledge on regional climate projections and related cumulative impacts in local plans with a particular focus on areas proposed for new urban development.
-(Ongoing) - 13.5 Review LEP and DCP controls following updates to floodplain, bushfire and coastal management risk mapping.
+- 14.2 Reduce the risk from natural hazards, including the projected effects of climate change, by identifying, avoiding and managing vulnerable areas and hazards.
+(Ongoing)

+- 14.3 Incorporate new knowledge on regional climate projections and related cumulative impacts in local plans with a particular focus on areas proposed for new urban development.
+(Ongoing)

+- 14.4 Review LEP and DCP controls following updates to floodplain, bushfire and coastal management risk mapping.
 (Ongoing)